-Benefit Description You Pay Organ/Tissue Transplants (cont.) , i i i i i i i i i i i i i i i i i i i Single, double, or lobar lung transplant (adult) See previous page Note: For covered related transplant services, see below and page 70.
-The following transplants are not available in a Blue Distinction Centers for Transplants® and must be performed at a Preferred facility with a Medicare-Approved transplant program, if one is available (see below): Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Corneal tissue transplant Heart-lung transplants (small intestine) and the small intestine with the liver or small intestine with multiple organs such as the liver, stomach, and pancreas Kidney transplant Pancreas after kidney (pediatric) Simultaneous liver-kidney transplant (pediatric) Simultaneous pancreas-kidney transplant (pediatric) Preferred: 30% of the Plan allowance Non-preferred (Participating/Non- participating): You pay all charges Note: Your provider will document the place of service when filing your claim for the procedure(s).
-Please contact the provider if you have any questions about the place of the service. • Single, double, or lobar lung transplant (pediatric) Notes: Organ transplants that are not available in a Blue Distinction Center for Transplants must be performed in a facility with a Medicare-Approved Transplant Program for the type of transplant anticipated.
+Benefit Description You Pay Organ/Tissue Transplants FEP Blue Focus The following transplants must be performed at a Blue Distinction Centers for Transplants (see page 17 for more information): • Blood or marrow stem cell transplants (adult and pediatric) listed on pages 63-64 When performed in a Blue Distinction Centers for Transplants: 30% of the Plan allowance (deductible applies) Heart transplant (adult and pediatric) Implantation of an artificial heart as a bridge to transplant or destination therapy (when performed in a Blue Distinction Center for Heart Transplants) All other providers (Participating/Non- participating): You pay all charges Note: Your provider will document the place Liver transplant (adult and pediatric) Lung: For members with end-stage cystic fibrosis, benefits for lung transplantation are limited to double lung transplants Combination liver-kidney transplant Single, double, or lobar lung transplant (adult) of service when filing your claim for the procedure(s).
+Please contact the provider if you have any questions about the place of the service.
+Note: For covered related transplant services, see pages 66 and 67.
+The following transplants are not available in a Blue Distinction Centers for Transplants[®] and must be performed at a Preferred facility with a Medicare-Approved transplant program, if one is available (see below): Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Corneal tissue transplant Heart-lung transplant Intestinal transplants (small intestine) and the small intestine with the liver or small intestine with multiple organs such as the liver, stomach, and pancreas Kidney transplant Pancreas transplant Combination liver-kidney transplant (pediatric) Combination pancreas-kidney transplant Preferred: 30% of the Plan allowance (deductible applies) Non-preferred (Participating/Non-participating): You pay all charges Note: Your provider will document the place of service when filing your claim for the procedure(s).
+Please contact the provider if you have any questions about the place of the service.
+Single, double, or lobar lung transplant (pediatric) Notes: Organ transplants that are not available in a Blue Distinction Center for Transplants must be performed in a facility with a Medicare-Approved Transplant Program for the type of transplant anticipated.
 Transplants involving more than one organ must be performed in a facility that offers a Medicare-Approved Transplant Program for each organ transplanted.
 Contact your local Plan for Medicare's approved transplant programs.
 If Medicare does not offer an approved program for a certain type of organ transplant procedure, this requirement does not apply and you may use any Preferred facility that performs the procedure.
-If Medicare offers an approved by Medicare for the procedure, please contact your Local Plan at the customer service telephone number appearing on the back of your ID card.
-Related transplant services: Preferred: 30% of the Plan allowance • Extraction or reinfusion of blood or marrow stem cells as part of a covered allogeneic or autologous transplant Non-preferred (Participating/Non- participating): You pay all charges • Harvesting, immediate preservation, and storage of stem cells when the autologous blood or marrow stem cell transplant has been scheduled or is anticipated to be scheduled within an appropriate time frame for patients diagnosed at the time of harvesting with one of the conditions listed on pages 66-68 participating).
-Tou pay an cliaiges Note: Benefits are available for charges related to fees for storage of harvested autologous blood or marrow stem cells related to a covered autologous stem cell transplant that has been scheduled or is anticipated to be scheduled within an appropriate time frame.
-No benefits are available for any charges related to fees for long term storage of stem cells.
+If Medicare offers an approved program for an anticipated organ transplant, but your facility is not approved by Medicare for the procedure, please contact your Local Plan at the customer service phone number appearing on the back of your ID card.